ExonomyOrg/exonomy/README.md

 ### Directory Structure

-The `host-app` directory contains the following files and directories:
+The `exonomy` directory contains the following files and directories:

 - `index.js`: Entry point for the host application
 - `package.json`: Dependencies and scripts for the host application